T&E comes back to stun Rice; Cresaptown, Salisbury, Bedford win

 Cresaptown is at Salisbury on Friday at 6:30 p.m.

-FLINTSTONE — Salisbury racked up 13 hits en route to a five-inning run-rune victory over Flintstone on Tuesday night.
+FLINTSTONE — Salisbury racked up 13 hits en route to a five-inning run-rule victory over Flintstone on Tuesday night.

 Jordan Delancy, Riley Ritchey, Parker VanMeter, Carter Prinkey and Xander Johnston all singled twice each for Salisbury.
 Johnston, VanMeter and Ritchey had three RBIs each, and Prinkey scored four times.
 Brayden Christner drove in a pair.